primary-theme/obsidian/README.md

 ### 🌞 Principles

-#### Deliberate focus.
-For all the important things you're doing.
+#### Spatial Organization and Color Theory for Focus

 By dimming the sidebars, it makes you focus on the currently opened file.

-This principle also applies to interface components such as prompts, search boxes, text boxes, etc., so that it pops up from the rest of the interface and is easily visible at the moment you need it.
+This principle also applies to interface components such as prompts, search boxes, text boxes, etc., so that it pops up from the rest of the interface but is easily visible at the moment you need it.

+This is done by using spatial organization and color theory.
+Lower contrast for things you don't need right now, and higher contrast for focus.

 #### Not here to please.